bibleexchange/courses/book-of-romans/400_faith-grace-and-justification.md

-# Faith, Grace & Justification - Romans 4
+# Faith, Grace & Justification &mdash; Romans 4

-<center>JUSTIFICATION IS OF FAITH THAT IT MIGHT BE BY GRACE</center>
+JUSTIFICATION IS OF FAITH THAT IT MIGHT BE BY GRACE

 ## Introduction - "Justification By Grace Through Faith"